sipostudent/Milestone-Project-4/README.md

 ```

 3. Install all of the prerequisites shown in the requirements.txt file via opening a Command-line interface (CLI) and navigating to the project root or by opening an integrated terminal and entering the following command:

+> Please Note: The CLI method for interacting with a computer may vary dependant upon the operating system in use.

 ```console
 pip install -r requirements.txt